Blueshoe/website/content/our-services/cloud-native-tools.md

 Getdeck
 :::
 :::GlobalParagraph{:fontSize="lg" .mb-3}
-Use the Kubernetes configurations that you already have for your production environment and simply roll them out to your developers.
-[Getdeck](https://getdeck.dev/){.text-bs-blue .hover:underline .hover:decoration-bs-blue .hover:decoration-solid} allows you to pull all components together and provide a developer with an individual development environment that matches production.
+Use the Kubernetes configurations that you already have for your production environment and simply roll them out to your developers. <a href="https://getdeck.dev/" target="_blank" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid">Getdeck</a> allows you to pull all components together and provide a developer with an individual development environment that matches production.
 Remove that “works on my machine” and standardize the development environments across all development teams.
 If you already have members in your team putting a lot of effort in writing secure, compliant and off-the-shelf Kubernetes workloads, why don't you use (at least parts of it) these for development, too?
 Get in touch with Blueshoe to find out how your development team can benefit from using Getdeck today.
 :::
 ::
 #card3